simphony/SimNanoDOME/docs/usage.md

 on the aforementioned figures, there are two CUDS objects that are expected to be directly connected to the Wrapper CUDS: the `AccuracyLevel` and the `nanoReactor`.
-Such objects will be the ones exchanged between the different sessions to achieve the desired coupling and/or linking.
-Read the [operation modes section](#operation-modes) to get an overview on what an operation mode does.
+Such objects will be the ones exchanged between the different sessions to achieve the desired coupling or linking.
+Read the [simulation workflows section](#simulation-workflows) to get an overview on what a simulation workflow does.

-## Operation modes
+## Simulation workflows

 ### Stand-alone NanoDOME